Benefits & Responsibilities

 - After the conference, demonstrate how lesson plans and materials have been used in the classroom.

-- Make a commitment to return to Gettysburg with your class for a field trip during the 2012/2013 school year, utilizing skills and lesson plans from previous workshop.
-(Field trip funding will be available.)
+- Commit to return to Gettysburg with your class for a field trip during the 2014/2015 school year, utilizing skills and lesson plans from previous workshop.
+(Limited field trip funding will be available.)

-- Commit to nominating two outstanding students to apply for the Gettysburg Leadership Camp.
-(3-day immersion and experiential leadership camp to be held the summer of 2013 at Gettysburg College; scholarships available)
+Commit to nominating two outstanding students to apply for Youth Quest, a 4-day student leadership camp to be held during the summer of 2015 at Gettysburg College.
+(Scholarships are available.)